Thiruppathi/react-redux-notes/README.md

 Now all components read the Store from the props, and don't rely on the top level store.

-This change didnot affect the behaviour or the DataFlow of the application.
+This change did not affect the behaviour or the DataFlow of the application.

 The **ContainerComponent** subscribes to the Store, just like before and updates the state in response to the changes.